What to Know About Stem Cell Transplants

-Stem cells are immature cells that begin life in the bone marrow and eventually develop into the various types of mature blood cells:
+Stem cell transplants use hematopoietic stem cells.
+These immature cells begin life in the bone marrow and eventually develop into the various types of mature blood cells, including:

-There are three types of stem cell transplantation:
+There are two types of stem cell transplantation:

 Stem cell transplant patients are matched with eligible donors by human leukocyte antigen (HLA) typing.
 HLA are proteins that exist on the surface of most cells in the body.
 HLA markers help the body distinguish normal cells from foreign cells, such as cancer cells.